Search MilitaryCAC:

 Personal Computer

-FIREFOX on WINDOWS INFORMATION PAGE (Mac users look here)
+FIREFOX and WATERFOX on WINDOWS INFORMATION page (Mac users look here)

 Your outcome may vary.
-If the instructions below don't work, I will recommend you use either Internet Explorer for CAC related websites.
+If the instructions below don't work, I recommend you use Internet Explorer for CAC related websites.

 Some Government websites simply will NOT work with anything other than Internet Explorer.
-One example is the S/MIME control needed for your @mail.mil email address.
-This program was written exclusively for Internet Explorer.
-So, Firefox, Safari, and Google Chrome will all have issues trying to digitally sign or encrypt any emails.
+One example is the S/MIME control needed for your @mail.mil email address (or any other OWA (Outlook Web App / Access) to be able to send and read encrypted email.
+This program was written exclusively for 32 bit Internet Explorer.
+So, web browsers such as Firefox, Safari, and Google Chrome, cannot digitally encrypt [or decrypt] emails.

-There are now 2 other options use your CAC with Firefox without installing ActivClient.
-They are both Open Source middleware programs called Coolkey and OpenSC.
+There is now another option to use your CAC with Firefox without installing ActivClient.
+It is an Open Source middleware program called OpenSC.

-OpenSC software can be downloaded in 32 bit or or 64 bit versions.
-A person has tested this option and reported this:
+OpenSC software can be downloaded from Github.
+Scroll to the bottom and look for win32.msi or win64.msi A person has tested this option and reported this:

-If anyone else gets different results, please let me know if it worked for you.
+If anyone gets different results, please let me know your experience.

 Video for configuring Firefox with Windows